-Doses should be given approximately every 6 to 8 hours.
+^{}Doses should be given approximately every 6 to 8 hours.

-Not intended for use in children under 6 years of age or under For patients with sensitive stomachs it is recommended that Nurofen for children is taken during a meal
+Not intended for use in children under 6 years of age or under 20kg

+For patients with sensitive stomachs it is recommended that Nurofen for Children is taken during a meal.

 WARNING: do not exceed the stated dose.

-Method of administration using the spoon For oral use
+Method of administration using the spoon

+For oral use.

-- 1. Shake the bottle well 2.
+- 1. Sake the bottle well - 2.
 Use the end of the spoon that corresponds to the required dose - 3.
-Pour the medicine onto the spoon 4.
+Pour the medicine onto the spoon - 4.
 Place the spoon in the child's mouth and administer the dose - 5.
 After use replace the cap.
 Wash the spoon in warm water and allow to dry.

-Duration of treatment This medicine is for short-term use only.
+Duration of treatment

+This medicine is for short-term use only.
 If the child's symptoms persist for more than 3 days seek medical advice.
 If symptoms worsen consult your doctor.

-If you take more Nurofen than you should:
+If you use more Nurofen for Children than you should:

-If you take more Nuroten than you should:

-If you have taken more Nuroten than you should, or if children have taken this medicine by accident always contact a doctor or nearest hospital to get an opinion of the risk and advice on action to be taken.
-The symptoms can include nausea, stomach pain, vomiting (may be blood streaked), gastrointestinal bleeding, headache, ringing in the ears, confusion nystagmus (shay eye movement) or more rarely diarrhoea.
-At high doses; vertigo, blurred vision, low blood pressure, excitation, disorientation, coma, hyperkalaemia (raised blood potassium levels), increased prothrombin time/INR, acute renal failure, liver damage, respiratory depression, cagnosis, exceptation of liver damage, respiratory depression, cyanosis, exacerbation of asthma in asthmatics, drowsiness, chest pain, palpitations, loss of consciousness, convulsions (mainly in children), weakness and dizziness, blood in urine, cold body feeling and breathing problems have been reported Print
+If you have taken more Nurofen for Children that you should, or if children have taken this medicine by accident, always contact a doctor or nearest hospital to get an opinion on the risk and advice on action to be taken.

+The symptoms can include nausea, stomach pain, vomiting (may be blood streaked), gastrointestinal bleeding, headache, ringing in the ear, confusion, shaky eye movement (nystagmus) or more rarely diarrhoea.
+In addition, at high doses, vertigo, blurred vision, low blood pressure, excitation, disorientation, coma, hyperkalaemia (raised blood potassium levels), increased prothrombin time/INR, acute renal failure, liver damage, respiratory depression, cyanosis and exacerbation of asthma in asthmatics, drowsiness, chest pain, palpitations, loss of consciousness, convulsions (mainly in children), weakness and dizziness, blood in urine, cold body feeling and breathing problems have been reported.

-If you or your child forget to take Nurofen for Children: Do not take or give a double dose to make up for a forgotten dose.
+If you or your child forget to take Nurofen for Children

+Do not take or give a double dose to make up for a forgotten dose.
 If you do forget to take or give a dose, take or give it as soon as you remember and then take or give the next dose according to the dosing interval detailed above.

-If you have any further questions on the use of this medicine ask your dóctor or pharmacist.
+If you have any further questions on the use of this medicine, as your doctor or pharmacist.

-4. POSSIBLE SIDE EFFECTS Like all medicines, Nurofen for Children can cause side effects, although not everyone gets them.
+4. POSSIBLE SIDE EFFECTS

+Like all medicines, Nurofen for Children can cause side effects, although not everybody gets them.
 Side effects may be minimised by taking the lowest dose for the shortest time necessary to relieve the symptoms.
 Although side effects are uncommon, your child may get one of the known side effects of NSAIDs.
-If they do, or if you have concerns, stop giving this medicine to your child and talk to your doctor as soon as possible.
+If they do, or if you have concerns, stop giving this medicine to your child and talk to our doctor as soon as possible.
 Elderly people using this product are at increased risk of developing problems associated with side effects.

-STOP USING this medicine and seek immediate medical help if your child develops: signs of intestinal bleeding such as: severe pain in the abdomen, black tarry stools, vomiting blood or dark particles that look like
+STOP USING this medicine and seek immediate medical help if your child develops:

-• signs of rare but serious allergic reaction such as worsening of asthma, unexplained wheezing or shortness of breath, swelling of the face, tongue or throat, difficulty breathing, racing heart, drop in blood pressure leading to shock.
+- Signs of intestinal bleeding such as: sever pain in the abdomen, black tarry stools, vomiting blood or dark particles that look like coffee grounds - Signs of rare but serious allergic reaction such as worsening of asthma, unexplained wheezing or shortness of breath, swelling of the face, tongue or throat, difficulty breathing, racing heart, drop in blood pressure leading to shock.
 These can happen even on first use of this medicine.
-If any of these symptoms occur, call a doctor and nausea, indigestion diarrhoea, vomiting, flatulence (wind) and constipation and slight blood losses in stomach and/or bowel that may cause anaemia in exceptional cases.
-Uncommon (may affect up to 1 to 100 people)
+If any of these symptoms occur, call a doctor at once.

-• severe skin reactions such as rashes covering the whole body, peeling, blistering or flaking skin.
-Tell your doctor if your child has had any of the following side effects, they become worse or you notice any effects not listed.
+• Severe skin reactions such as rashes covering the whole body, peeling, blistering or flaking skin

+Tell your doctor if your child has had any of the following side effects, they become worse or you notice any affects not listed.

-Common (may affect up to 1 to 10 people) • Stomach and intestinal complaints such as acid burn, stomach pain visual disturbances • various skin rashes
+Common (may affect up to 1 to 10 people)